ExaWorks/SDK/POLICIES.md

 R: Code should be documented in a format that can be automatically parsed.
 E.g., Python's Sphinx Style, Google Style of Numpy Style docstring formats.

 ## Packaging
-M: Package and provide automated builds using Spack and Conda

 M: Use a limited, unique, and well-defined symbol, macro, library, include, and/or module namespace.

+R: Package and provide automated builds using Spack and Conda

 ## Software design
 M: Provide configurable logging that adheres to standard logging approaches